Developer Guide

 $ git add <files>

-$ git commit -m "commit message"
+$ git commit -m "fix: describe the bug fix"

 $ git flow feature publish <feature_branch_name>